 Employment contracts must be drawn up in writing and must stipulate the essential elements of the contract, such as the employee's remuneration, benefits, and the weekly working hours provided.
 A probationary period can be agreed upon and signed, which can range from 2 weeks to 12 months.
 Longer probationary periods may be reserved for those with more advanced qualifications or higher salaries.
 Both parties may terminate the contract promptly and without compensation during the probationary period.

-Employment Termination Luxembourg - Notice Period Luxembourg
+Employment Termination and Notice Period in Luxembourg

 In order to terminate an employment contract in Luxembourg, in particular in the case of an open-ended contract, the Labor Code requires written notification to the other party prior to termination, except in the case of gross misconduct.